-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES

-- 2. Recipients may not be assigned to ride with a commercial vendor if they have been prior authorized for a lesser level of service, unless the authorized level of service does not provide access to necessary medical care that complies fully with Medicaid's NET policy.
-For instance, if a recipient is authorized for a bus ticket, but the bus does not pass within 3⁄4 of a mile of the provider's office, then the NET broker may authorize a higher level of transportation. - 3.
+- 4. The NET broker will work cooperatively with the DHCFP and the Regional Transportation Center for handling ride cancellations. - B. Commercial Transportation Vendors: The NET broker may subcontract with various private vendors to provide transportation to Medicaid recipients. - 1.
+The NET broker shall directly facilitate transportation for recipients requiring bus tickets, public paratransit and mileage reimbursement.
+Recipients who request higher levels of service will need to be assessed for the level of service by the NET broker, and if necessary, the appropriate paratransit services agency. - 2.
+Recipients may not be assigned to ride with a commercial vendor if they have been prior authorized for a lesser level of service, unless the authorized level of service does not provide access to necessary medical care that complies fully with Medicaid's NET policy.
+For instance, if a recipient is authorized for a bus ticket, but the bus does not pass within 3/4 of a mile of the provider's office, then the NET broker may authorize a higher level of transportation. - 3.
 Recipients must be assigned to the least expensive commercial vendor who provides the level of service and geographic access required. - 4.
 Where there is public transit available in a rural county, and that provider is capable of offering the level of service required by the recipient, commercial vendors may not be used for the convenience of the recipient or the NET broker. - C. Using monthly enrollment downloads from the DHCFP or systems maintained by the DHCFP's fiscal agent, the NET broker is solely responsible for verifying program eligibility for each recipient prior to authorizing and scheduling the NET service.
 The NET broker must also verify the existence of an appointment and that the appointment is a Medicaid covered service, which may require contacting the health care provider, the DHCFP's fiscal agent, or the contracted MCO, before authorizing transportation. - D. Neither the NET broker nor its providers shall release information related to a recipient without the written consent of the recipient or the recipient's legal or authorized representative, except as required by law or except to verify medical appointments in accordance with policy.
-The NET broker and any of its providers meeting the definition of a "covered entity" as defined in the HIPAA Privacy Regulations (45 CFR 164) must comply with the applicable Privacy Regulations contained in 45 CFR 160 and 164 for recipient health information. - E. The DHCFP expects that the NET broker and its provider network will be in compliance with all laws with regard to the reporting requirements related to suspected abuse, neglect, or exploitation, as applicable, in accordance with NRS 200.508 and 200.509.1. - Pursuant to 42 CFR 438.100(c), the NET broker shall ensure that each recipient is free to exercise his or her rights and that by the exercise of those rights, no adverse effect will result in the way the NET broker treats the recipient. - F. Recipients have freedom of choice when selecting medical providers but are only eligible for NET to access these services if using the nearest appropriate provider (taking existing relationships between the providers and recipients into account as well as access to care) according to Section 1904.2(A)(2)(d) of this Chapter.
+The NET broker and any of its providers meeting the definition of a "covered entity" as defined in the HIPAA Privacy Regulations (45 CFR 164) must comply with the applicable Privacy Regulations contained in 45 CFR 160 and 164 for recipient health information.